-The majority of classroom discipline is handled by the teacher.
-However, a teacher may find it necessary to send a student to the administration for one or more of the following actions:
+A teacher may find it necessary to send a student to the administration for one or more of the following actions:

-- Discussion of problem
+- · Discussion of problem.

-- Development of behavior contracts
+- Development of contracts.

-- Supervised detention
+- Supervised detention.

-- Conference with teacher and parents
+- Conference with teacher, parents, and/or Elementary Principal.

-- In-school suspension
+- In-school suspension.
+Class work must be made up to the teacher's satisfaction.

-- Out-of-school suspension
+- Out-of-school suspension.